This post may contain affiliate links. Please read our disclosure policy.

 - Start by drying the chops with paper towels – this is to help create that beautiful crust.
 Then, season them well with Italian seasoning, salt, and pepper.

 - Drizzle some oil over one side of the pork chops and spread the oil around so it's well-coated.
 We oil the chops rather than the pan as it's easier to get a golden crust this way.

-- Now add the chops oiled side down to a hot pan and sear them for 4-5 minutes.
+- Now add the chops oiled side down to a hot pan (a cast iron skillet works best!) and sear them for 4-5 minutes.
 Once they're well-browned, flip them over for another few minutes then take them out of the pan to rest.

 - While your beautiful, seared pork chops are resting, mix the herb butter ingredients together.
 When it's time for dinner, dollop some of the butter on each pork chop.

 These easy pan-fried pork chops, with their beautiful golden crust, are delicious straight out of the pan.
 But if you really want to rock your world, take five minutes and mix some salted butter with garlic, honey, and a little minced parsley.

 Boneless pork chops cook very quickly in a pan.
 Pork chops that are 1 ½ inches thick and seared in a pan over medium-high heat will take between 7-9 minutes to cook.
 The pork chops should be 140 degrees Fahrenheit when you take them out of the pan.
 Let them rest for 10 minutes and the temperature will rise to 145 degrees Fahrenheit, which is the safe cooking temperature for pork